-When referring to a civil penalty and a fine being paid 'within the given time limit' we mean that you have either paid the fine in full within that time limit, or you have entered into a repayment plan which is still in force and all of your payments are up-to-date.
+\When referring to a civil penalty and a fine being paid 'within the given time limit' we mean that you have either paid the fine in full within that time limit, or you have entered into a repayment plan which is still in force and all of your payments are up-to-date.
 If you have defaulted on a repayment plan, we will not accept this as payments having been made within the given time limit.

-Annex 2 - Circumstances in which we may refuse your application a) If you, or a relevant person have a previous record of non-compliance or poor compliance with the duties of sponsorship, or with the work permit arrangements (but see annex 1 if you have previously had a sponsor licence and it was revoked). b) If you, or a relevant person have previously been asked to provide evidence to allow us to decide whether an organisation was complying with the sponsorship or work permit arrangements and that information was not provided.
-C) If the information available to us suggests that you do not yet have the processes necessary to comply with your duties as a sponsor.
-For example, an employer's internal communications may not be good enough for it to know if a sponsored migrant has not reported for work. d) If you, or a relevant person have previously had a sponsor licence revoked by us.
+Annex 2 - Circumstances in which we may refuse your application a) If you have a previous record of non-compliance or poor compliance with the duties of sponsorship, or with the work permit arrangements (but see annex 1 if you have previously had a sponsor licence and it was revoked). b) If you have previously been asked to provide evidence to allow us to decide whether an organisation was complying with the sponsorship or work permit arrangements and that information was not provided. c) If the information available to us suggests that you do not yet have the processes necessary to comply with your duties as a sponsor.
+For example, an employer's internal communications may not be good enough for it to know if a sponsored migrant has not reported for work. d) If you have previously had a sponsor licence revoked by us.
 In these cases, you will have to show that you have put right any issues which led to the revocation of that licence, before we will consider granting a new one.
-(Please also see annex 1 if you have previously had a licence revoked). e) If the Office of the Immigration Services Commissioner (OISC) has removed your authorisation, or the authorisation of any organisation that you, or a relevant person have been involved with in a similar role.
-(This applies to individuals or organisations that provide immigration advice or services). f) If you, or a relevant person, have been dishonest in any previous dealings with us (or the former Immigration and Nationality Directorate, Border and Immigration Agency or UK Border Agency).
-Examples of dishonesty include, but are not limited to: applying for work permits despite not having, or being in the process of establishing, an operating or trading presence in the UK having had work permit applications refused on the grounds that your facilities were not large enough to cope with the increased staff and there were no plans to expand to take account of that increase making false statements in any application to us, including an application for a work permit. g) The exact action we take in one or more of the circumstances above will depend on the seriousness of: • the past conduct (including the conduct that led to any previous revocation of a licence, removal from the register of education or training providers or termination of authorisation by the Office of the Immigration Services Commissioner), the length of time that has passed since it took place and any mitigating circumstances the issues which led to the revocation of your previous licence, and what you have done since then to improve the situation.
-If we grant your licence application in these circumstances, we are likely to give you a B-rating.
+(Please also see annex 1 if you have previously had a licence revoked). e) If the Office of the Immigration Services Commissioner (OISC) has removed your authorisation, or the authorisation of any organisation that you have been involved with in a similar role.
+(This applies to individuals or organisations that provide immigration advice or services). f) If you have been dishonest in any previous dealings with us (or the former Immigration and Nationality Directorate, Border and Immigration Agency or UK Border Agency).
+Examples of dishonesty include, but are not limited to: applying for work permits despite not having, or being in the process of establishing, an operating or trading presence in the UK having had work permit applications refused on the grounds that your facilities were not large enough to cope with the increased staff and there were no plans to expand to take account of that increase making false statements in any application to us, including an application for a work permit. g) The exact action we take in one or more of the circumstances above will depend on the seriousness of: the past conduct (including the conduct that led to any previous revocation of a licence, removal from the register of education or training providers or termination of authorisation by the Office of the Immigration Services Commissioner), the length of time that has passed since it took place and any mitigating circumstances the issues which led to the revocation of your previous licence, and what you have done since then to improve the situation.